McGranahanLab/RVdriver/README.md

 ## Inputs

-RVdriver only requires a simple tab deliminted mutation table in the following input
+RVdriver only requires a simple tab deliminted mutation table in the following format

 patient_id | gene | CSRA | RNA_ref_count | RNA_alt_count | RNA_VAF | func | canc_type
 ----|----|------|-----|------|------|------|------

-an example mutation table is geiven [here](./assets/UVM_example_data.txt)
+an example mutation table is given [here](./assets/UVM_example_data.txt)

 ### The following steps are needed to run RVdriver on the example dataset:
 1. clone this repo